Snack on some culture with a vending machine that sells art

 "But if it's in a vending machine it kind of strips that all away."

+(This version of the story has been refiled to fix typo in first paragraph)

 Reporting by Pedro Caiado.
-Writing by Mark Hanrahan in London; Editing by Toby Chopra
+Writing by Mark Hanrahan in London; Editing by Toby Chopra, Larry King